thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 time.
 See #TODO link to caching section
 2. Clients on a scheduled rotation MAY be configured to distrust rotation outside a fixed schedule.
 Protocols SHOULD define such policies.

+## Cache behaviour

+Caching the Key Directory lowers latency and reduces resource usage on the Mirror and the Origin.
+An optimal caching strategy should minimize resource usage for both the Client and Origin while preventing the client from using an invalid key.

+These two requirements, minimizing resource usage and never using an invalid key, are at odds with each other.
+In the event of an unplanned key rotation, a client might use an invalid key.
+However, if a client fetched the keys for every request, it would waste time and network resources.

+### not-before fields

+Origins SHOULD, when possible in the Key Directory format, add a not-before field or equivalent to each Key in the Directory.
+The not-before field allows the directory to signal to a client when a Key is safe to use and reduces the chance a client uses an expired key.
+When the unit of time used for the not-before field is ambiguous, it MUST be a Unix epoch timestamp in seconds.

+### cache directives

+Origins SHOULD respond with cache directives{{!HTTP-CACHE=rfc9111}} which control when the Key Directory should be refreshed.
+Origins SHOULD provide a `Cache-Control: max-age` header, or `Expires` header which is slightly less than the grace period given for a key about to rotate.
+Clients SHOULD respect the `max-age` cache directive and MAY respect other directives.
+If an Origin provides a `max-age` header AND a Mirror is used, the Origin MUST provide a `s-maxage` header that is equivalent to `max-age`.

+To prevent Clients refreshing their Key Directories at the same time (synchronization), Mirrors MAY provide to its clients a `max-age` cache directive with duration in the range `[0, Origin s-maxage]`.

+Mirrors MUST respect all provided cache directives.
+Mirrors SHOULD issue a `max-age` value which matches the remaining time to live (TTL) value of the key directory in the Mirror’s local cache.

+### Client cache refresh

+The primary method a Client SHOULD use to determine when it refreshes its view of the Key Directory is through the delta seconds described in the `max-age` cache directive.
+The higher the delta, the less frequent a Client will update its cache.
+The lower the delta, the quicker clients will respond to unplanned key rotations.

 ## Well known URL